FAQs

 Instagram: @nawaiolapcs

-Our calendar along with instructions for subscribing to our Google Calendar for school year 2023–2024 is available at:
+Our calendar along with instructions for subscribing to our Google Calendar for the school year is available at:

 https://nawaiolapcs.org/ohana/calendar/